4 Ways to Finance Your Home Addition or In-Law Suite

 Many neighborhoods, cities, and counties have rules regarding the size and types of additions you can build on your home or how you can remodel a space like a garage or basement.
 When it comes to building a separate structure, often referred to as an accessory dwelling unit, or ADU, the rules may be even tighter.

 Start by calling your city’s zoning office to find your area’s rules and regulations.
 Then contact a builder or architect for a vision of what’s possible within those limitations.
+If substantial renovations are needed, you can consider expanding your liability coverage as it could help cover legal fees if someone injures themself on your property.
+As more people will be going in and out of your house, it could be helpful to look into how multigenerational housing will impact your home insurance policy moving forward.

 Before you break ground, it’s also important to consider the emotional impact of having family members move into what was previously your personal space.
 Your parents or grandparents may also have concerns about moving in together.
 Establishing open lines of communication early in the process will help ensure the arrangement is a success.